Repairing DoS Vulnerability of Real-World Regexes: Introduction

+While previous works have investigated formal definitions of ReDoS vulnerability~\cite{10.1007/978-3-319-40946-7_27,SatoshiSugiyama2014,10.1007/978-3-662-54580-5_1}, they only address the pure regex fragment.
+The overarching challenge in ReDoS vulnerabilities is to define the complexity of backtracking matching algorithm.
+The previous works for pure regexes have used nondeterministic finite automata (NFA) to formalize the behavior of backtracking matching algorithms and its complexity.
+Unfortunately, such a NFA-based definition is difficult for real-world regexes because the expressive power of real-world regexes is not regular~\cite{backreferenceisundeci}.

+Our first contribution is the first formal definition of ReDoS vulnerability for real-world regexes.
+For this, we introduce a novel formal semantics of backtracking matching algorithm for real-world regexes and, by building on it, formally define the time complexity of backtracking matching algorithms for real-world regexes.
+Also, we have discovered a subtle bug in a previous formal definition of ReDoS vulnerability for pure regexes~\cite{10.1007/978-3-662-54580-5_1} which can misclassify some vulnerable regexes as invulnerable (even for pure regexes).
+Although the bug is fixable, this shows the subtlety of formalizing ReDoS vulnerability.

+Our repair method ensures invulnerability by enforcing the novel {\em real-world strong 1-unambiguity} (\ltp{}) introduced in this paper. \ltp{} is inspired by a notion for pure regexes called {\em strong 1-unambiguity}~\cite{10.1007/s00778-005-0169-1}, and can be considered as an extension of it to real-world regexes.
+We show that \ltp{} is a sufficient condition for invulnerability, and formalize a PBE repair problem, {\em \ltp{} repair problem}, whose goal includes ensuring \ltp{}.
+We prove that the \ltp{} repair problem is NP-hard.
+We also show that a related notion for pure regexes called {\em 1-unambiguity} (also called {\em deterministic regex})~\cite{BRUGGEMANNKLEIN1998182,FlashRegex,10.1007/3-540-57273-2_45} is insufficient for guaranteeing invulnerability (even for pure regexes).

+Our third contribution is an algorithm for solving the \ltp{} repair problem.
+Our algorithm builds on the previous PBE regex repair methods.
+However, significant extensions are needed because {\em the previous methods neither support real-world regexes nor concern ReDoS vulnerability} (with the exception of \cite{FlashRegex} mentioned above).
+A key step of the algorithm is generating SMT constraints that enforce both the \ltp{} condition and consistency with examples.
+The latter is enforced by following our novel formal semantics of real-world regexes, and the former is enforced by using our novel {\em extended NFA translation} that is used to define \ltp{}.
+We also adapt and extend the key techniques proposed for PBE regex synthesis and repair, such as the state space pruning technique by under- and over-approximations \cite{10.1145/3093335.2993244, 10.1145/3360565}, with the support for the real-world extensions and concerns for ReDoS vulnerability.

-We have implemented a prototype of our algorithm in a tool called \tool{} (Regular Expression Modifier for Ensuring Deterministic propertY)\footnote{The implementation is available at {\tt placeholder}}.
-We have experimented with the tool on a set of benchmarks of real-world regular expressions taken from~\cite{Davis:2018:IRE:3236024.3236027}.
-Our experimental results show that \tool{} was able to successfully repair.
+We have implemented a prototype of our algorithm in a tool called \tool{} (Regular Expression Modifier for Ensuring Deterministic propertY), and have experimented with the tool on a set of benchmarks of real-world regexes taken from~\cite{Davis:2018:IRE:3236024.3236027}.
+The experimental results show that \tool{} was able to successfully repair non-trivial vulnerable regexes from a real-world data set.